ddrohan/android-101-labs-as/session2/lab/md/step07.md

 Run it now and verify we are getting the correct logs.

-We can simplify it somewhat by reducing the if statement to a singlle line:
+We can simplify it somewhat by reducing the if statement to a single line:

 ~~~java
     String method = radioId == R.id.PayPal ?
 "PayPal" : "Direct";